 CONNECTIVITY CONTRIBUTORS REACTIONS

 The migrant experience is one that transcends time and race, and it is one I know too well.
 As an immigrant myself, and coming from a migrant community, I relate quite deeply to how Dianna felt awestruck by her mother’s strength and sacrifice in abandoning the familiar and moving to a new country for the future of her kids.
-I have a similar appreciation for my own mother, and it was beautiful for me to read that this bond between mother-and-child not only withstands the test of time but flourishes with it.
+I have a similar appreciation for my own mother, and it was beautiful for me to read that this bond between mother and child not only withstands the test of time but flourishes with it.

 Dianna’s experience in the workplace has forced me to think about the collective experience of women in the workplace –– especially when just a couple of decades ago –– that role was less established.
-It fills me with pure happiness to hear how Maria remained loyal to herself and her beliefs despite conformist pressures from the outside world.
-It is still upsetting to read about gender inequality, and I completely understand the fears Dianna had about speaking out.
+It fills me with pure happiness to hear how loyal Maria remained to herself and her beliefs despite conformist pressures from the outside world.
+It is still upsetting to read about gender inequality, and I completely understand the fears Dianna had spoken out.
 When the cost of speaking out is one’s –– it is no easy matter.
 As a mother, I am sure this choice was even harder for Dianna to grapple with.
 It also makes her decision to stick to her morals even more admirable.
-Despite your situation in life or the obstacles you may face, there lies a choice in how one reacts to difficult situations.
+Despite your situation in life or the obstacles you may face, there is a choice in how one reacts to difficult situations.
 Time and time again, Dianna chose to do what was right over what was easy.
 In taking the less beaten path, she is educated, independent, and true to herself.
-Dianna’s story is one I will carry on with me, and continuously return to whenever choosing between pursuing virtue or ease.
+Dianna’s story is one I will carry on with me and continuously return to whenever choosing between pursuing virtue or ease.